dougbutner/web-4/README.md

 const bioSecret = bioKeyGenerator(passedBioData); // Biometric provider's key or one generated direcly by user

 signature = HMACSHA256(
 	base64UrlEncode(header) + "."+
 	base64UrlEncode(payloadData),
 	bioSecret
 )

 function bioKeyGenerator(bioData){
 	// Function takes data in the form of user input into their browser or smartphone.
 	// With data, quantifyable points are taken algorithmically
-	// These points expanded to a pre-defined margin of error
+	// These points expanded to a pre-defined margin of error geometrically for each input type
-	// Finally, all values are hashed, that value is returned
+	// Finally, ranges of values are hashed, that value is returned
 }

 ```